IMFTool/IMFTool/README.md

 -	Outgest will be IMF 1.1 only
 -	Editing of the ContentVersionList element

-##CREDITS
+## CREDITS
 The initial development of this tool has kindly been sponsored by Netflix Inc.

-##What IMF Tool NOT is
+## What IMF Tool NOT is
 An IMF Authoring Tool.
 For creating IMF packages, please check for the wide variety of commercial solutions available on the market.

-##Binary installers
+## Binary installers
 Please visit
 [Releases](../../releases/)
 to download the latest binary installers.

-##Runtime Requirements
+## Runtime Requirements
 -	For creating essence descriptors, IMF Tool uses regxmllib [3] and requires Oracle JDK 1.8 to be installed, and java/java.exe being available in the executable search path.
 (In particular under Mac OS X, the JRE is not sufficient - you'll have to install the JDK !)

-##Building
+## Building
-IMF Tool is multi-platform and been susccesfully tested to build under Mac OS X 10.10 and 10.11, Windows 7 and Linux 64 bit.
+IMF Tool is multi-platform and has been susccesfully built under Mac OS X 10.10 and 10.11, Windows 7 and Linux 64 bit.
 The build system is based on CMake.
 Please use CMake to create make files and project files for eclipse or Visual Studio.
 Installation instructions including CMake screenshots are provided as pdf file here.
 Prerequisites:
 -	Qt Version 5.x